-You need to know how to get traffic to your website.
+You need to know how to get search traffic to your website.
 No one can see how great your brand is if they can’t find you.

-It’s not an investment in your company’s future because it doesn’t generate the kind of traffic that keeps coming back and keeps buying more.
+It’s not an investment in your company’s future because it doesn’t generate the kind of web traffic that keeps coming back and keeps buying more.

 Get more repeat visits.
-Increase referral activity.
+Increase referral and word-of-mouth activity.
 Get Google to send people right to your website.
-Increase revenues generated by these visits.

-Here are 9 effective ways that will teach you how to get traffic to your website.
+Here are 12 effective ways that will teach you how to get traffic to your website.

-Set a Budget
+1. Set a Budget

 Wait!
 Before you do anything.
 You want to figure out how to get traffic to your website without spending way too much, right?
 It starts with a budget.

 It includes an allotment for the various types of expenses that go into driving traffic.

 Without a budget, it’s hard to know if what you’re doing is working.
 It’s tempting to just keep spending on something and getting the same bad results.

 You end up spending way more than you have to.
-You didn’t consider expenses B, C and D. So you spent too much on A. There’s no money left.
+You didn’t consider expenses B, C, and D. So you spent too much on A. There’s no money left.

 As an end result, many businesses end up spending more to acquire a customer than the customer is worth.